 (b) If a PEO does not have at least twelve months of operating history on which to base financial statements, the financial statements shall be reviewed by a certified public accountant.

 (2) A PEO reporting entity may submit a combined or consolidated financial statement for its member PEOs to satisfy the requirements of this paragraph.
-If the combined or consolidated financial statement includes entities that are not PEOs or that are not in the PEO reporting entity, the controlling entity of the PEO reporting entity that is submitting the consolidated or combined financial statement shall guarantee that the PEOs of the PEO reporting entity have satisfied the requirements under paragraph (B) of this rule and shall include supplemental combining schedules to guarantee that the requirements under paragraph (B) of this rule are satisfied by the PEO or PEO reporting entity.
+If the combined or consolidated financial statement includes entities that are not PEOs or that are not in the PEO reporting entity, the controlling entity of the PEO reporting entity that is submitting the consolidated or combined financial statement shall guarantee that the PEOs of the PEO reporting entity have satisfied the requirements under paragraph (B) of this rule .

-(1) Submit to the bureau a quarterly financial statement for each calendar quarter during which there is a deficit in working capital, accompanied by an attestation of the chief executive officer of the PEO that all wages, taxes, workers' compensation premiums, and employee benefits have been paid by the PEO or members of the PEO reporting entity.
+(1) Submit to the bureau a quarterly financial statement for each calendar quarter during which there is a deficit in working capital, accompanied by an attestation of the chief executive officer, president, or other individual who serves as the controlling person of the PEO that all wages, taxes, workers' compensation premiums, and employee benefits have been paid by the PEO or members of the PEO reporting entity.

 (2) Obtain a bond, irrevocable letter of credit, or securities with a minimum market value in an amount sufficient to cover the deficit in working capital.
-Such security shall be required in addition to the requirements of rule 4123-17-15.3 of the Administrative Code, and shall be held by a depository designated by the administrator to secure payment by the PEO or PEO reporting entity of all taxes, wages, benefits, or other entitlements due or otherwise pertaining to shared employees, if the PEO or PEO reporting entity does not make those payments when due.
+Such security shall be held by a depository designated by the administrator to secure payment by the PEO or PEO reporting entity of all taxes, wages, benefits, or other entitlements due or otherwise pertaining to shared employees, if the PEO or PEO reporting entity does not make those payments when due.

 Promulgated Under: 119.03